Akshay Raman

 project thumbnail

-Canvas - A PyTorch Template for Deep Learning Projects
+Canvas - A Template for Deep Learning Projects

 Designed a flexible deep learning project template using pytorch and hydra.
-The template is based on the agent-environment interface and supports a variety of machine learning tasks.
+The template is based on the agent-environment interface in RL and supports all kinds of machine learning tasks.

 project thumbnail